erthink/libmdbx/README.md

 ## Gotchas

-1. At one moment there can be only one writer.
-But this allows to serialize writes and eliminate any possibility of conflict or logical errors during transaction rollback.
+1. There cannot be more than one writer at a time.
+This allows serialize an updates and eliminate any possibility of conflicts, deadlocks or logical errors.

 2. No [WAL](https://en.wikipedia.org/wiki/Write-ahead_logging) means
 relatively big [WAF](https://en.wikipedia.org/wiki/Write_amplification)